jhuckaby/pixl-chart/README.md

 |------|---------|
 | String | `rgb(128, 128, 128)` |

 This controls the font color for virtually all the text rendered in the chart, from the title, to the axis labels, to the hover tooltip.
-The only thing this *doesn't* control is data label text color (see [Data Labels](#data-labels) below).
+The only thing this *doesn't* control is data label text color (see [Data Labels](#data-labels)).

 The default font color is neutral gray, so it looks nice on both light and dark themes.